Grant Road Historic District

 The Grant Road Historic District is located in the Tenleytown neighborhood of Washington, D.C.
 The two-block historic district is what remains of a former settlement in rural Washington County in the District of Columbia.
 It includes 13 contributing buildings and the road itself, a narrow remnant of a country road that was used by soldiers in the Civil War.
-Following the war, the road was named after Civil War general and President Ulysses S. Grant.
+Following the war, the road was named after Civil War general and president Ulysses S. Grant.
 Grant Road developed into a residential street lined with mostly small, two-story homes for working-class people.

 As the surrounding area developed, Grant Road retained its rural character.
-Segments of the road were separated for large scale development of middle-class homes.
+Segments of the road were separated for large-scale development of middle-class homes.
 Many of the homes that once lined Grant Road were demolished in the process.
 After a large, prominent house on the corner of Grant Road and Albemarle Street was demolished in 1999, residents sought historic landmark status for their properties.
 The historic district was added to the District of Columbia Inventory of Historic Sites in 2002 and listed on the National Register of Historic Places in 2004.
-The buildings date from the 1860s to 1900s.
-Residential styles employed include the I-house, Italianate boxes, and side and front gabled folk house forms.
+The buildings date from the 1860s to the 1900s.
+Residential styles employed include the I-house, Italianate boxes, and side- and front-gabled folk house forms.
 A former post office and general store are also located on Wisconsin Avenue.

 Geography

 The Grant Road Historic District is located on the 4400 and 4500 blocks of Grant Road NW in the Tenleytown neighborhood of Washington, D.C.
 The 4400 block begins north of Tenley Circle at the intersection with Wisconsin Avenue, then crosses Fort Drive.
 Nebraska Avenue divides the two blocks.
 The 4500 block begins at the junction of 39th Street, Albemarle Street, and Grant Street, then proceeds northeast to the intersection with Brandywine Street.
 The historic district ends at this intersection, but this portion of Grant Road extends for another half block.
-Nebraska Avenue separates Grant Street from a one block portion further northeast between Cumberland and Davenport Streets.
-There are two additional stretches of Grant Road further east: two blocks between 30th and 32nd Streets, and an unnumbered portion between Broad Branch Road and Ridge Road that passes through Rock Creek Park.
+Nebraska Avenue separates Grant Street from a one-block portion further northeast between Cumberland and Davenport Streets.
+There are two additional stretches of Grant Road further east: two blocks between 30th and 32nd Streets and an unnumbered portion between Broad Branch Road and Ridge Road that passes through Rock Creek Park.

 The historic district includes the road itself and 13 contributing buildings, one of which is a commercial building on Wisconsin Avenue.
 The remaining buildings are single-family homes on Grant Road: homes on the north side of the 4400 block and south side of the 4500 block.
 There are several non-contributing houses on the 4500 block that were built in the mid-20th century.
 The 4500 block of Grant Road is narrow at only 33 feet (10 m) wide, which is around half the standard width of streets in the city, and does not have a sidewalk or street furniture.
 The buildings on the 4400 block include the commercial building fronting Wisconsin Avenue and three homes on a small ridge.